USAJOBS/help-center/how-to/application/status.md

 ## How long can you keep your applications?

-We will permanently remove all applications (active and archived) 36 months after the closing date, regardless of the application status.
+We will permanently remove all applications (active and archived) 36 months after the closing date.
 You can print the announcements or export application information to excel if you wish to keep a record of them beyond the 36-month period.

 ## How to find and filter applications